Lead: Akane (suzume.winterwolf)

 When people think of fae, storybooks often come to mind; but the fae are more then fairy tales for children.
 They have existed long before many of the races of this land as ancient and timeless beings that are distinctly ‘Other’.
 Their very foundation is magical in nature.
 Glamor and other magics to fool the senses come easily to them.
 When a fae doesn’t wish to be found they can be quite gifted in simply ‘vanishing’ to the eyes.
 Because of this, many fae get labeled as tricksters or mischievous pranksters, a label that isn’t necessarily wrong.

 1) Fae cannot lie, no matter the circumstance.
-They may weave their words, dance around the truth, and make misleading claims, but they may not speak a falsehood.
+They may weave their words, dance around the truth, and make misleading claims, but they may not willingly speak a falsehood.
 Half-fae may find it a little easier to lie, but tend to still have difficulty doing so.

 If the mother is the lifeblood of the fae, then the faewylds are their mysterious and beautiful home.
 Magic runs deep here and the fae as well as mythical beasts can be found in the plane beyond the veil.
 The best way to find the realm is to be invited by one of the residents.
 The portal into their realm is not always apparent and outsiders have been known to wander in after getting lost in the deeper parts of the Twilight Forest.
 Once here the bewitching place can be hard to leave without help.
 The pleasures that await visitors can seem far to tempting.
 All manners of earthy delights can be found within this plane such as never-ending feasts to endless song and dance.
 It is after all a magical land of limitless possibility.
 Abnormal is ‘their’ normal.
 If one is not careful the faewilds can become a fantasy that the unfortunate do not wake from.
 Time here does not move like it does in the mortal realm.
 There have been stories of people the fae have pitied being invited in for an night of pleasure only to find their family old and gray in the morning when they awake.
 First timers should also be wary of fae sickness, a condition that can leave one feeling ill for staying overtly long here, but one can over time become resistent to these effects.
 Some have even been welcomed by the fae as one of their own… the elusive fae-touched.